 NCSBN does not recommend or endorse any review courses or study materials.
 If you are interested in participating in a review course or purchasing review materials, please consult a nursing education professional for suggestions.
 Links to all nursing regulatory bodies' (NRB) websites and contact information are available on the Membership page.

-You may ask the TA for a Confidential Comment Sheet to provide any information about your exam appointment to NCSBN, the test centers or Pearson VUE Candidate Services.
+You may ask the TA for a Confidential Comment Sheet to provide any information about your exam appointment to NCSBN, the test centers or Pearson Candidate Services.
 If you have questions about your testing session, please contact NCSBN within two weeks of your exam appointment.

 The same NCLEX-RN exam is used for Canadian and U.S. entry to nursing practice.
 For questions about whether you can practice in another state/province/territory, please contact the nursing regulatory body for that jurisdiction.
 Links to all nursing regulatory bodies’ websites and contact information are available on the NCSBN website.